flyandi/ci-build-image-aws-lambda-node/README.md

 Runtime vs Build
 -------------

-This image is not a runtime image but rather used during the build process.
+This image is not a runtime image but rather used during CI build processes.

 A typical pipelines uses this image to prepare the NPM modules, zip into an archive and push it to the designated Lambda function.

-Usage
+Standalone Usage
 -------------

-This image is usually used as build image during an CI process however the image can also be used standalone.

 ```shell
 docker pull flyandi/ci-build-image-aws-lambda-node